-Starting with Twixl Publisher 12.0, the Build Settings are managed and stored on the Twixl platform!
-This KB-article explains how to create a Build Setting and what the available settings exactly mean.
+The Build Settings for your apps are managed and stored on the Twixl platform.
+This article explains how to create a Build Setting and what the available settings exactly mean.

-A build setting consist of a number of configuration options that determine the type of app that you will be creating, and which features will be enabled.
+A Build Setting consists of a number of configuration options that determine the type of app that you will be creating, and which features will be enabled.

 E.g. a build setting can contain the following info: which user interface languages are supported, the artwork (app icon, etc…), code signing information, etc.